wp-plugins/all-in-one-webmaster/readme.txt

 This is very simple plugin with out any complicated code.
 It adds your requested meta tags into header and java script code to footer of your blog.
 You are most welcome to advise on any improvement or bug.
 I created this plugin as of my personal interest only.

 This plugin allows you to easily integrate them with your blog.
-It has option to add `Google, Bing, Alexa, Placed Analytics, Blog Catalog, Yahoo's` Webmaster and Analytics code (`meat tags`). `Single click sitemap submission` to `Google`, `Bing`, `Yahoo` and `Ask`.
+It has option to add `Google, Bing, Alexa, Placed Analytics, Blog Catalog, Yahoo's` Webmaster and Analytics code (`meat tags`). `Single click sitemap submission` to `Google` and `Bing`.
 In addition to that it has option to add tracking code for Clicky, Quantcast, Compete.com, SiteMeter.com analytics!!
 Site-Verification-Option, Google XML sitemap submission.
 There are more to come in next releases.

 Subscribe to Twitter and Facebook to get **latest update**: